DavinaLeong/Learn-Webpack/README.md

 # Learn Webpack 4

 ## About
-Me following this [tutorial](https://www.youtube.com/watch?v=deyxI-6C2u4) on Webpack4 by Traversy Media.
+Me following this [tutorial](https://www.youtube.com/watch?v=deyxI-6C2u4) on Webpack 4 by Traversy Media.

 ## Probable Errors and Possible Resolutions
 *Note: This is NOT a conclusive list, just the list of errors I encountered while doing the tutorial.*

-### You may need an appropriate loader...
+### Error: You may need an appropriate loader...
 **Full error:**
 ```javascript
 ERROR in ./src/index.js 5:16